How does the salary cap of NBA teams work? Trades, extensions, minimum veteran salary

 How do NBA trades work?

 An additional trade rule is a “Sign and Trade” deal.
-Just like it sounds, this deal allows a team to ‘sign’ its own player to a new contract then include him in a ‘trade’, which gives the acquired team the right to own that player’s Bird right.
-As you have read above, this type of contract enables teams to re-sign a player as soon as his contract expires, even if they are going over the cap.
+Just like it sounds, this deal allows a team to ‘sign’ its player to a new contract and then include him in a ‘trade,’ which gives the acquired team the right to own that player’s Bird right.
+As you have read above, this type of contract enables teams to re-sign a player as soon as his contract expires, even if they are over the cap.

-Teams can re-sign with their own free agents and then trade them to another club 48 hours later.
-They can also trade players they acquired immediately in what is known as a one-on-one deal.
-Moreover, only unrestricted free agents, who are players with expired contracts, are allowed to get involved and sign with any team.
-Unlike this exception, restricted free agents have permission to explore the market, but their restriction comes with their original teams authorized to match any offer other teams are providing them.
+Teams can re-sign with their free agents and trade them to another club 48 hours later.
+They can also sell players they acquired immediately in what is known as a one-on-one deal.
+Moreover, only unrestricted free agents, players with expired contracts, can get involved and sign with any team.
+Unlike this exception, restricted free agents have permission to explore the market, but their restriction comes with their original teams being authorized to match any offer other teams provide.

-Teams cannot take on an unlimited amount of salary and pull off trades as they like, which is why salary caps exist.
+Teams cannot take on an unlimited salary and pull off trades as they like, which is why salary caps exist.

-In addition to the complicated set of rules of trades in the NBA, it’s worthy to note that there is no limit to how many times a player can be traded in the NBA.
+In addition to the complicated rules of trades in the NBA, it’s worth noting that there is no limit to how many times a player can be traded in the NBA.

 Do NBA players get a say in trades?

-Good news, NBA players have a say in when and where they get traded.
-Of course there is a difference between superstars and other players when it comes to asking for trades, but still, they all have more control than ever before; players like the Nets’ Kyrie Irving have the luxury to decide where he gets traded to.
+The excellent news, NBA players have a say in when and where they get traded.
+Of course, there is a difference between superstars and other players when it comes to asking for trades, but still, they all have more control than ever before; players like the Nets’ Kyrie Irving have the luxury to decide where he gets traded.